Certificate in Ambulatory Care

 Admission Requirements and Application Procedures

-Applicants for the Certificate in Ambulatory Care who are currently enrolled in a graduate program at USC and are in good standing with a 3.0 GPA only need to submit the appropriate paperwork for adding the certificate program, which may be obtained from the program administrator.
+Current USC Graduate Students — Applicants for the Certificate in Ambulatory Care who are currently enrolled in a graduate program at USC and are in good standing with a 3.0 GPA only need to submit the appropriate paperwork for adding the certificate program, which may be obtained from the student services advisor in RGL 102.

-Applicants for the Certificate in Ambulatory Care who have not matriculated at USC must make a formal application for admission to the certificate program, provide transcripts of all college work, a resume and one letter of recommendation.
+Prospective Applicants — Applicants for the Certificate in Ambulatory Care who have not matriculated at USC must make a formal application at the USC Graduate Admissions website.

 Please contact the USC Price Office of Admissions at firstname.lastname@example.org for more information.